Óliver Torres: Sevilla

 On 15 July 2019, Torres signed a five-year contract with Sevilla FC.
 He finished his first year at the Ramón Sánchez Pizjuán Stadium with 37 competitive appearances, including five in the side's victorious run in the UEFA Europa League.

+Torres celebrated his 200th game for the Andalusians on 14 April 2024, in a 2–0 away win over UD Las Palmas.
+On 30 May, he announced he would be leaving when his link expired the following month.

+Monterrey

+On 8 June 2024, Torres joined Liga MX club C.F.
+Monterrey on a three-year deal.

 International career

-Torres was a member of the Spanish team that won the 2012 UEFA European Under-19 Championship in Estonia.
+Torres was a member of the Spain team that won the 2012 UEFA European Under-19 Championship in Estonia.
 He played the entirety of the final on 15 July, in which the nation defeated Greece 1–0 in Tallinn.

 Torres was part of the under-20 squad at the 2013 FIFA World Cup in Turkey, featuring in all five matches as the side reached the quarter-finals.
 On 5 September 2013 he made his debut for the under-21s, replacing Suso for the final nine minutes of a 6–2 away victory against Austria at the start of Euro 2015 qualifiers.

 Torres scored his first goals on 14 November on his fifth under-21 cap, grabbing a brace in a 6–1 defeat of Bosnia and Herzegovina in Zenica also in the European Championship qualifying phase.